 - Set clear and realistic expectations.
 Don’t leave your VA hanging when it comes to exactly what you’re looking for.
 Everyone works better with clear boundaries and measures of success.
 But don’t forget to be realistic.
 VAs are not miracle workers and they cannot promise that you’ll gain 1,000 followers in one month.
 (And if they are promising that, run fast in the other direction.)

 - Don’t micromanage.
 You’ve heard about helicopter moms?
 There’s such a thing as helicopter business owners, too.
 Don’t be that person.
 No one does their best work if someone is constantly breathing down their neck.

 - Be available for questions.
 Don’t hover but don’t be a ghost either.
-Your VA will likely have questions, especially at the beginning, and it’ll be your job to answer them.
-The more comfortable they feel asking questions the fewer mistakes you’ll see.
+Your VA will likely have questions, especially in the beginning, and it’ll be your job to answer them.
+The more comfortable they feel asking questions, the fewer mistakes you’ll see.

 Are you interested in outsourcing your social media?
 Click here to schedule a discovery call and see how my team can support you!